keremyagan/flask-resume-template/README.md

 I developed it by making changes on ready-made templates.
 Edit config.yml according to you and run views.py or use flask run.

+It contains flask email service.
+The information entered by the user is sent to the specified e-mail account.